Azure/batch-shipyard/docs/97-faq.md

 fails to properly end the Docker container processes.
 * Direct execution of container tasks by the Batch node agent itself which lends to cleaner container execution lifecycle management.
 * Multi-instance task execution (e.g., MPI job) is cleaner.
-You can execute multiple multi-instance tasks per job.
 If your workload is predominantly multi-instance, then it is strongly recommended to use `native` mode.

 Disadvantages of `native` mode are: